Superman (2025 soundtrack)

-Background
+Production history

 John Murphy was confirmed to compose music for Superman in February 2024, after previously working with Gunn on The Suicide Squad (2021), The Guardians of the Galaxy Holiday Special (2022) and Guardians of the Galaxy Vol. 3 (2023), while David Fleming joined the film as a co-composer sharing credits for the score with Murphy; his involvement was confirmed during April 2025.
 Before Murphy and Fleming's confirmation, Gunn said that much of the film score and themes were written even before the script being conceptualized but the composers were not announced as he had to finalize the deal with the studios by then.

 Murphy and Fleming considered Gunn's enthusiasm on superhero projects helped in curating a creative and larger-than-life score with Fleming further attributing his interest on comics and graphic novels during childhood as the genesis for the score; the first graphic novel he read, The Death of Superman (1992) helped him to develop themes that reflect the core truth of Superman.
 Gunn further confirmed that Murphy was using a new version of John Williams' "Superman March" theme from Richard Donner's Superman (1978).
 Gunn considered Williams's score to be one of the greatest of all time and had associated his theme with Superman from the start of the film's development.
 He saw the theme's inclusion as one way for the film to harken back to past iterations.
 Both composers also opined on Williams' theme being the DNA for the film's score and had incorporated them into the original material providing variety in colors, texture and instrumentation.

 Murphy considered Superman as a decent figure, maintaining his purity and honesty even at grim circumstances, hence the score was considered to have an orchestral.
 However, Gunn's openness to experimentation at specific instances led them to craft themes revolving around Superman to be orchestral while becoming "messy" at other themes.
 Besides the orchestra, Fleming played both electric and acoustic guitar with fellow musicians Yvette Young and Andrew Synowiec.
 He further worked with the Los Angeles Philharmonic for the orchestral portions, where Fleming split up the string section into two and mirror them which each other, as they split down in the middle and bring the effect of doubling synthesizers, providing a "very off-kilter" sound.
 He also liked working on the themes for Green Lantern, the Daily Planet, and Lois Lane, whose character had a detective angle.

 The film has fewer licensed songs than Gunn's previous superhero projects.
-On the soundtrack, Safran's daughter Lou Lou performs a song with the American rock band Foxy Shazam, with Lou Lou and the band's member Eric Nally on vocals, and written by Gunn and Nally.
+On the soundtrack, producer and DC Studios executive Peter Safran's daughter Lou Lou performs a song with the American rock band Foxy Shazam, with Lou Lou and the band's member Eric Nally on vocals, and written by Gunn and Nally.
 Gunn stated that he included the Teddybears and Iggy Pop song "Punkrocker" in the soundtrack after discovering it through the Spotify algorithm.